91ahmed/JsInspector/README.md

 #### # Other Methods
 ` errors() `
-> Get all errors messages as an object.
+> This method returns error messages as an object.
 ``` javascript
 // Example
 const inspect = new JsInspector()